The 516th film I have seen in theaters…

 R2-D2-and-C-3PO-in-Star-Wars-Rise-of-Skywalker-1200x676

 Anthony Daniels finishes his 42 journey as C-3PO.
 There was some initial concern that 3PO was going to die in this one, but instead it is a memory wipe.
-This plays to great comedic effect and he is eventually restored.
-This was the best use of 3PO since Empire.
+I am actually a tad sad at this.
+I think 3PO “dying”, or at least losing his memory forever, would have given the film more weight.
+I will say that this was the best use of 3PO since Empire.
 R2 was largely absent as he has been most of this trilogy.
 As much as I like BB8, I question this decision.
 I’ve come to miss R2 being at the center of things, though he did ride with Poe in the final battle, which is odd.
+It should have been BB8.

 star-wars-the-rise-of-skywalker-d-o-1166873-1280x0